zinic/abseta/docs/setting.md

 #### Noteworthy Events

-* Disposal of the Ortu Cabal
 * Meliai the Torn Land
+* Disposal of the Requirements Ortu Cabal

 ### Assembly Era